kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ![Relatinships between policy resources](erd.png)

-This allows for a N:N relationship between policy definitions and the configuration of those policies.
 This separation has already been demonstrated successfully by multiple policy frameworks (see the survey further down in this KEP).
-It has a few key properties:
+It has a few key
+properties:

 - Reduces total amount of resource data needed to manage policies:
   - Params can be shared across multiple policies instead of copied.
 Multiple